criblio/appscope/README.md

 # The scope Executable

-`scope` provides a rich set of features for exploring data from applications that have been "scoped". `scope` supports several distinct modes:
+`scope` provides a rich set of features for exploring data from applications that have been "scoped". `scope` supports several distinct modes, including:

 - Run an application
+- Attach to a running application
 - Explore events from "scoped" applications
 - Explore metrics from "scoped" applications
 - Manage history and the accumulated data set